-The cost of cloud-based ERP usually comes as a subscription cost which is billed monthly, or sometimes annually, and provides a business with ongoing maintenance and support throughout their contract.
+The cost of cloud-based ERP software usually comes as a subscription cost which is billed monthly, or sometimes annually, and provides a business with ongoing maintenance and support throughout their contract.
 This not only helps businesses to predict their spending more accurately but also helps to keep initial costs down due to the implementation being cheaper.
-Cloud based ERP is generally considered cheaper than on-premise.
+In the on prem vs cloud debate, cloud solutions are generally considered cheaper than on-premise.

-On-premise ERP usually has a much higher initial cost for businesses such as one-off licence fees, hardware, running costs, maintenance and hosting.
-Choosing on-premise ERP could mean unpredictable spending, such as updates, modifications to the system and support throughout the duration of the contract.
-Implementing the system on site at the business location and training users to utilise the system correctly can also come at an additional cost.
+On-premise ERP solutions usually have a much higher initial cost for businesses such as one-off licence fees, hardware, running costs, maintenance and hosting.
+Choosing an on-premise ERP solution could mean unpredictable spending, such as updates, modifications to the system and support throughout the duration of the contract.
+Implementing the system on-site at the business location and training users to utilise the system correctly can also come at an additional cost.

-Deployment of ERP through cloud-based services usually provide a quicker installation process and requires a business to have devices and hardware in which they can access the cloud ERP.
-This takes a lot less time opposed to an on-premise installation as the ERP itself is hosted with the partner (vendor) rather than the business.
-Due to a quicker and less complicated installation process, this usually results in a low initial investment.
+Deployment of ERP software through cloud-based services usually provides a quicker installation process.
+It requires a business to have devices and hardware in which they can access the software via the cloud.
+This takes a lot less time as opposed to an on-premise installation as the ERP software is hosted with the partner (vendor) rather than the business.
+Due to a quicker and less complicated installation process, this usually results in low initial investment.

-ERP installed on-premise usually takes longer than cloud-based deployment; it can typically fall within the 150-200-days estimated by most software partners.
-Careful consideration is needed, as higher costs can be associated with the longer installation time and the servers required at the business’s premises.
+ERP software installed on-premise usually takes longer than cloud-based deployment; it can typically fall within the 150-200 days estimated by most software partners.
+Careful consideration is needed, as higher costs can be associated with the longer installation time and also the physical servers required.

-Security with cloud-based ERP is the responsibility of the partner which a business chooses.
-This means that software and security updates are included within the monthly subscription price.
-With data and information being stored off site, the partner will need to ensure strict security procedures and adhere to relevant data protection and security legislations.
+Security with cloud-based ERP software is the responsibility of the partner that a business chooses.
+This means that software and security updates are usually included in the monthly subscription price.
+With data and information being stored off-site, the partner will need to ensure strict security procedures and adhere to relevant data protection and security legislation.
 Although cloud security has been questioned since its emergence, continuous security advancements further close the gap as new technology enters the field.

-With Cloud based ERP, the level of control you have is limited in comparison to that of on-premise ERP.
+When weighing up the cloud vs on premise pros and cons, the consideration of control will be another important aspect to consider.
+With cloud-based ERP solutions, the level of control you have is limited in comparison to that of on-premise ERP.
 The level of control within a cloud environment is more restricted due to most of the services being provided by your software partner.

-With on-premise ERP, you have complete control over security, updates, modifications made and all hosting aspects alike.
+With on-premise ERP solutions, you have complete control over security, updates, modifications made and all hosting aspects alike.